 How to Apply

-- Choose to complete either the Common Application or the Coalition Application (not both).
+- Choose to complete either the Common Application or Apply Coalition on Scoir (not both).

 - Submit the Following Required Materials:

 - High School Transcript

 - Secondary School Report, including the Counselor Recommendation